Complete characterization of sink-strengths for mutually 1D-mobile defect clusters: Extension to diffusion anisotropy analog cases: Framework for sink-strength analytical calculations

 \section{Framework for sink-strength analytical calculations}

-In rate equation cluster dynamics (RECD) \cite{Sizmann,Golubov,Kiritani,HardouinDuparc,Jourdan} implementing the absorption rates between interacting clusters classes (or equivalently cluster sink-strengths) is a crucial step of the built-up of the model.
-To its simplest form where the only reaction occurring is for two species A and B react ($A+B \xrightarrow[]{k(t)}C$), a rate equation could be written as:
+In rate-equation cluster dynamics (RECD) \cite{Sizmann,Golubov,Kiritani,HardouinDuparc,Jourdan} providing expressions for the absorption rates between all possibly interacting clusters classes is a crucial step for the built-up of the model.
+To its simplest form where the only reaction occurring is for two species A and B react ($A+B\xrightarrow{K(t)}C$), a rate equation could be written as:

-where $k(t)$ is the reaction rate or absorption rate.
-In the framework of diffusion-controlled reactions theory (\cite{Waite,GoseleSeeger,GoseleHDR}), the case of a three-dimensional (3D) isotropic diffusion of A particle with coefficient $D_{A}$ with respect to immobile B sink-particles can be formally described with the help of the pairs spatial distribution function $U(r,t)$, $r$ being the distance between A and B. The distribution $U(r,t)$ is normalized with respect to the mean spatial concentration $C_{A}(t)$.
-Both particles are assumed to be spherical with respective radii $R_{A}$ and $R_{B}$, their sum, the contact distance, is noted $R=R_{A}+R_{B}$.
+where $K(t)$ is the reaction rate or absorption rate in the present case.
+In the framework of diffusion-controlled reactions theory (\cite{Waite,GoseleSeeger,GoselePRK}), the case of a three-dimensional (3D) isotropic diffusion of A particle with coefficient $D_{A}$ (and the diffusion tensor ${\mathbf D}=D_{A} {\mathbf I_{3}}$) with respect to immobile B sink-particles can be formally described with the help of the pair's spatial distribution function $U(r,t)$, $r$ being the distance between A and B. The distribution $U(r,t)$ is normalized with respect to the mean spatial concentration $C_{A}(t)$.
+Both particles are assumed to be spherical with respective radii $R_{A}$ and $R_{B}$, their sum, the reaction distance (or "capture distance"), is noted $R=R_{A}+R_{B}$.
 As shown by Waite \cite{Waite}, the spatial distribution function satisfies the Fickian-like equation:

 but with specific boundary conditions depending on time and distance: